kuba13666/Battleships/README.md

 # Battleships
+This is a simple one sided battleship game .net console application,

+# How to run
-This is a simple one sided battleship game .net console application, all you need to do is to run in Visual Studio, or build solution and use exec and play via console :) Enjoy
+all you need to do is to run in Visual Studio, or go to main app folder and use powershell command "dotnet build" and then go to .ConsoleApp\bin\Debug\net6.0 and run ConsoleApp :) Enjoy